Dead Space (2008 video game): Critical reception

 The storyline saw a divided reaction; many praised its atmosphere and presentation, but other critics found it derivative or poorly written.
 Where mentioned, the graphics and environmental design were praised.
 The voice acting and sound design were also well received, with the latter being praised for reinforcing the horror atmosphere.
 The twist on combat mechanics and enemy behavior design met with much praise, but repetitive level and mission structure were often faulted.
 The complete lack of a HUD was also positively noted.

-Several retrospective journalistic and website articles have ranked Dead Space as one of the greatest video games of all time, pointing out its innovations in the survival horror genre.
+Several retrospective journalistic and website articles have ranked Dead Space as one of the greatest games of all time, pointing out its innovations in the survival horror genre.
 A 2011 GamePro article noted that the game promoted Electronic Arts as a potential home for original IPs, and generally found a balance between action and horror despite some contemporary reviews having mixed reactions.
 In an article on the series from 2018, Game Informer said the title stood out for its unique gameplay gimmicks and atmosphere compared to other video games of the time.
 Magazine Play, in a 2015 feature on the game's production, said that Dead Space distinguished itself by incorporating more action elements into established genre elements, and positively compared its atmosphere to BioShock from 2007 and Metro: Last Light from 2013.
 In a 2014 article concerning the series' later developments, Kotaku cited it as "one of the best horror games of the seventh generation of consoles".